 The best place the start painting is to paint the things you see around you.

 My parents had a wholesale tropical fish business.
 We had numerous outdoor ponds for the fish.

+"Koi Feeding" was a natural for me.
 When we fed the fish, they would all swarm around the food.
-So "Koi Feeding" was a natural for me to paint.

 get your idea